Aaron98990/ways-of-the-game/restarts.md

 ## Two offenses at once

-> If, after the ball is in play, the [thrower/kicker] touches the ball again before it has touched another player, an indirect free kick is awarded; if the [thrower/kicker] commits a handball offence:
+> If, after the ball is in play, the [thrower/kicker] touches the ball again before it has touched another player, an indirect free kick is awarded; if the [thrower/kicker] commits a handball offense:
 > - a direct free kick is awarded
-> - a penalty kick is awarded if the offence occurred inside the [kicker’s/thrower's] penalty area unless the ball was handled by the defending team’s goalkeeper, in which case an indirect free kick is awarded
+> - a penalty kick is awarded if the offense occurred inside the [kicker’s/thrower's] penalty area unless the ball was handled by the defending team’s goalkeeper, in which case an indirect free kick is awarded

 > The referee:
-> - punishes the more serious offence, in terms of sanction, restart, physical severity and tactical impact, when more than one offence occurs at the same time
+> - punishes the more serious offense, in terms of sanction, restart, physical severity and tactical impact, when more than one offense occurs at the same time
 > - Law 5.3- Powers and duties

 One just clarifies the other.
 So, if there are more than one offenses at once we go down the tie-breaker list: